Format for High Skim Value

 One thing to remember about business messages is that there’s a good chance no one wants to read what you write.
 Your receivers will want to get the main points and action items as quickly as possible while reading as few words as possible.
 You can improve the clarity by striving to create a message with what business communication experts Mary Munter and Lynn Hamilton call High Skim Value.[1]
 High Skim Value refers to the ability of your receiver to glean the central message and key pieces of information just by skimming.

 The good news is that you do not need to be a graphic designer to create professional documents with High Skim Value.
-All you need to do is master a few basic formatting options available in most email and word-processing programs.
+All you need to do is master a few basic formatting options available in most email and word processing programs.
 Clear headings and distinct paragraphs divide information into easily understood chunks.
 Bulleted or numbered lists help to identify key details.
 Bold and italic fonts help to highlight important dates or action items.
 The basic formatting functions that follow can help any business person look like a pro.

 Use White Space to Increase Readability